-- In-house Training - Problem Solving Strategies from Securing an Appointment to Advisor Disagreements and More to Madison will leave with unbelievable leave with new leave with renewed friendships and they'll also know where to question."
+- In-house Training - Problem Solving Strategies from Securing an Appointment to Advisor Disagreements and More

 Case Work

 The Advanced Major Gifts class is highly interactive.
 Time will be dedicated to sharing best practices.
 Each participant must bring a case to work on throughout the week as a significant benefit of the experience is incorporating the shared learning into your individual situation and plan.